 *Tip: Natural Therapies (we also refer to them as “Alternative Therapies”) are holistic treatments, designed to help stimulate the body’s self-healing response through physical and emotional wellbeing, instead of conventional western drugs or medication.

 Why the government thinks it’s important: After a review conducted by The National Health and Medical Research Council (NHMRC) to examine the effectiveness, safety and cost efficiency of 17 natural therapies, “no clear evidence demonstrating the efficacy of the listed natural therapies” was found.
 By removing them from private health insurance cover, the idea is to make sure that people are seeking medical treatments that are proven to be effective.

 What we’re doing: We’ve already made this change, and understand it might be difficult for some of our members who regularly claim for natural therapies, but there is a positive side.
 We’re always on the lookout for ways to keep our annual rate increase as low as we possibly can.
-Removing these natural therapies is just one of the reasons why, this year, we have been able to deliver our lowest average premium increase in more than 15 years—and the lowest by far of all Australia's five major health funds.
+Removing these natural therapies is just one of the reasons why, this year, we have been able to deliver the lowest premium increase of any health fund nationally

 RELATED: Why do health insurance premiums go up every year?